Alfresco/SearchServices/CONTRIBUTING.md

 community users of our products.
 If you have any questions then this is the fastest method of getting an answer.

+## Raising issues

+If you want to raise an issue then please use the [issue tracker on GitHub](https://github.com/Alfresco/SearchServices/issues).
+We may convert these to Jira tickets before working on them, as this is the system we use internally for tracking development.
+The Jira project for this codebase is [SEARCH](https://issues.alfresco.com/jira/projects/SEARCH/issues) and you may want to look here first to see if your issue has previously been encountered.[^jiraaccess] There are some guidelines for raising a good issue [here](https://hub.alfresco.com/t5/alfresco-content-services-hub/reporting-an-issue/ba-p/289727).

+[^jiraaccess]: Note that while we try to keep our Jira issues visible to everyone, some are restricted as they relate to specific customers or security issues.
+Some older issues are also restricted simply because we have not been through to check if they contain sensitive information or not.

+## Submitting changes

 We have a [coding standards guidelines page](https://hub.alfresco.com/t5/alfresco-content-services-hub/coding-standards-for-alfresco-content-services/ba-p/290457) although you will find numerous examples where we have not adhered to them.
 Please try to maintain consistency with the guidelines for new code, but avoid reformatting large